any-docs/css/content/reference/values/progress/index.md

 }
 ```

 Next, we'll look at our `background` `<section>`.
-We absolutely position it relative to our `<article>`, setting {{cssxref("inset", "inset: 0")}} on it so that it adopts the same size and sits over the top of it.
-We then set a rather wide {{cssxref("background-image")}} on it, and position the background image by giving the {{cssxref("background-position-x")}} property the same value as we gave the progress bar's `width` property.
+We absolutely position it relative to our `<article>`, setting `inset: 0` on it so that it adopts the same size and sits over the top of it.
+We then set a rather wide `background-image` on it, and position the background image by giving the `background-position-x` property the same value as we gave the progress bar's `width` property.
 This has the effect that, when you increase the browser window width, the background image is moved over to the left, creating a nice image scrolling effect.

 ```css
 .background {